Information about the undergraduate course in Engineering Science at the University of Oxford: Common Questions

 Don't see your question listed?
 Contact us and we'll do our best to help.

-The UK is currently scheduled to leave EU membership in March 2019, with a 21 month 'transition period' to follow until December 2020.
 The University of Oxford is and intends to remain a thriving, cosmopolitan community of scholars and students united in our commitment to education and research.
-The UK referendum result will not change this; our students from all across the world are as warmly welcome as ever.
+The UK leaving the European Union will not change this; our students from all across the world are as warmly welcome as ever.

-The University of Oxford has published a range of Q&As covering the sort of questions you might have about studying here in light of the result of the EU referendum.
-You'll find answers to many of your questions, as well as details on who to contact to find out more.
+The University of Oxford has published a range of Q&As covering the sort of questions you might have about studying here now that the UK has left the European Union.
+You'll find answers to many of your questions, as well as details on who to contact to find out more at https://www.ox.ac.uk/students/oxford-and-the-eu.

 Make sure you've checked our entry requirements.